Bell-State Quantum Holography with Metasurfaces: Discussion and Conclusion

-This work was supported by the Hong Kong Research Grants Council under Grant Nos.
+\textbf{Acknowledgements} This work was supported by the Hong Kong Research Grants Council under Grant Nos.
 16304524, STG3/E-704/23N, AoE/P-502/20, and JLFS/P-603/24; by the Croucher Foundation under Grant No. CF23SC01; and by the Postdoctoral Fellowship Program of China Postdoctoral Science Fund under Grant No. GZB20240812.
+We would like to acknowledge the IOP-HKUST-Joint Laboratory for Wave Functional Materials Research.